nika-gviniashvili/aimlFin2026_n_ghviniashvili25/Task 2/transformer.md

-The Transformer is a modern deep learning architecture introduced in 2017.
-Unlike Recurrent Neural Networks (RNNs) that slog through input one piece at a time, Transformers look at the whole sequence all at once.
-This parallel processing makes them significantly faster and more efficient, especially when working with large datasets.
+Since their introduction in 2017, Transformers have significantly advanced the field of deep learning.
+Unlike traditional recurrent neural networks (RNNs), which process data sequentially, Transformers analyze entire sequences simultaneously.
+This approach greatly increases processing speed and allows the model to handle large datasets efficiently.
 The central concept behind the Transformer is a mechanism known as self-attention.

 Self-attention enables the model to determine which parts of the input are most important and how different elements are related to each other.
 In a sentence, some words contribute more to the overall meaning than others.
 Similarly, in cybersecurity logs, one event may depend on another that occurred earlier.
 The attention mechanism compares all elements in the sequence and assigns greater importance to those that are more relevant.
 This allows the model to understand context and long-range dependencies